kaamil-ahamadh/kaamil-ahamadh/README.md

 - 🔭 Building Web3 Social Media Platforms with Smart Contracts like DMessage, DCloud, DTweet, etc.,

+- 🌱 Making Metaverse Gaming Projects with Godot Game Engine.,

-- 🌱 Passionate on Reactjs Frontend Framework, Tailwind Css Framework, Solidity Pragramming Language, DEFI, NFT's etc.,
+- 🔭 Passionate on Reactjs Frontend Framework, Tailwind Css Framework, Solidity Pragramming Language, DEFI, NFT's etc.,

 - 👀 I'm Interested to work for Full/Part time jobs with Blockchain and Web3 Apps in Freelancing and Remote jobs.

+## 💻 My Projects

+1. **Web3 ICO App** - ICO App is a Crypto ICO Web3 app that allows user to buy newly created STKN Token (ERC20) in a ICO Website by virtue of Smart Contract. ➡ [Live Website](https://cryptoicoapp.netlify.app/)

+2. **Web3 Simple Stake App** - Simple Stake App is a Crypto Staking Web3 app that allows users to stake and unstake STKN Token (ERC20) bought from ICO Website. ➡ [Live Website](https://simplestakeapp.netlify.app/)

+3. **DMessage** - DMessage is a Web3 app that allows us to send messages in a decentralized manner by virtue of blockchain technology. ➡ [Live Website](https://dmessage.netlify.app/)

+4. **Crypto Live Price App** - Crypto Live Price App is a app to check live crypto currency prices. ➡ [Live Website](https://cryptolivepriceapp.netlify.app/)

+5. **Advice App** - Advice App is a app to get random advices on the go. ➡ [Live Website](https://kaamil-ahamadh.github.io/advice-app/)

+6. **Shooter Game** - Shooter Game is a simple shooting game.

 ## 📫 Reach Me